 Meeting a new baby is an exciting time for everybody.

 However, a newborn’s health and safety are always the number one priority.

 Plus, the new parents are adjusting to a completely different life, especially if it’s their first baby.

-If you’re visiting a newborn baby, make sure to follow these rules to keep the baby and parents safe and happy.
+If you’re visiting a newborn baby, make sure to follow these newborn rules for visitors to keep the baby and parents safe and happy.

 Remember, these rules are not set in stone.
 This is your baby and your family.